gerardbm/sigma-theme/README.md

 - `fb_admins`: Your Facebook admin ID.
 - `fb_app_id`: Your Facebook app ID.
 - `og_locale`: The language locale.
 For example: en_US, es_CA, es_ES...

+In the post or page front matter:

-- TODO: Add the default image of the website.
+- `image`: Add the relative path of the post/page image.

 Twitter Cards, in `_config.yml`: